AerospaceNU/dpf-line-cutter/docs/nrf52_openocd.md

 reset
 ```

-Note that you must call `reset` for the board to enumerate.
-To erase all:
+Note that you must call `reset` for the board to enumerate!!
+If you say `targets` and it reports `halted`, the chip is "frozen" and won't show up.

+To erase all (in case it complains at you)

 ```
 nrf52.dap apreg 1 0x04 0x01
 nrf52.dap apreg 1 0x04 // This should be 0x01
 ```

 Now the nRF52 can be connected over USB and programmed with the Arduino IDE.
+We put the adafruit bootloader on, so let's follow their instructions and [install their BSP](https://github.com/adafruit/Adafruit_nRF52_Arduino)

 <!-- pi@raspberrypi3:~ $ sudo openocd -f interface/raspberrypi2-native.cfg -c "transport select swd" -f target/nrf52.cfg -d2 -c init -c "reset init" -c halt -c "nrf5 mass_erase" -c "program espruino.hex verify" -c reset -c exit -->